tsasse-kiampi/congestion/README.md

 - debugging tools (congestion visualisation)
 - GPU config
 - Efficient fast beautiful dataclasses

-Remarks:
+- Generation from transformer

+REMARKS (should be on Git issues):

-Efficient Batching in Embeddings
+- Efficient Batching in Embeddings
-Self-Dropout of MLP in Decoder?
+- Self-Dropout of MLP in Decoder?
-Positional Encodings to Values? ohe-hot vectors labeling to try?
+- Positional Encodings to Values?
+- ohe-hot vectors labeling to try?